 There are many ways to help edema.
 Adding fresh salads with cucumbers, parsley, celery, and alfalfa sprouts to the diet is a great way to improve symptoms of water retention.
 Avoid caffeine and drink eight glasses of water a day.
 Potassium supplements may be required.

 Water retention may also be relieved by taking 20 minute saunas.
 Saunas help rid the body of toxins.
 They also help increase metabolism which improves circulation.
 Other things to try include getting some form of daily exercise (swimming is perfect), elevating the head and shoulders when sleeping, and elevating the legs when resting.

-* Avoid remedies containing dandelion if taking blood pressure medicine.
+* Avoid remedies containing dandelion if taking blood pressure or heart medicine.
 Always consult with your healthcare professional before taking any herbal remedies.

 "The only way to really learn about herbal medicine is to touch and smell herbs, taste them, use them daily, and grow them if possible.
 Herbal medicine is a way of life.
 It is not a quick fix." ...
 Janice Boling, herbalist, web designer, writer, photographer

 * Note - the information on this website has not been evaluated by the Food and Drug Administration.